Overview of the doctoral degree programmes at the individual graduate schools

 About 40 members are working within one of four doctoral programmes.

-The Göttingen Graduate School of Social Sciences (GGG) was founded 2005 and unites PhD students and supervisors of Social Sciences at the Faculties of Law, Social and Economic Sciences plus parts of the Faculties of Agricultural Sciences, Forest Sciences and Forest Ecology.
+The Göttingen Graduate School of Social Sciences (GGG) was founded in 2005 and provides counseling for PhD students and supervisors of Social Sciences at the Faculties of Law, Social and Economic Sciences plus parts of the Faculties of Agricultural Sciences, Forest Sciences, and Forest Ecology.

-Currently, about 1,100 doctoral students are working towards doctorates in 10 doctoral programs under the umbrella of the GGG.
+Currently, 786 doctoral students are working towards a doctorate in 12 doctoral programs under the umbrella of the GGG.